Fed officials expressed concerns in over slowing economy | Taiwan News | 2021/02/18

 WASHINGTON (AP) — Federal Reserve officials were convinced last month that the U.S. economy and job growth had slowed as coronavirus cases surged across the country, noting that the outlook is heavily dependent on the course of the virus.

-The minutes of the Fed's January discussions show officials believed that the ongoing public health crisis was still posing “considerable risks” to the economy.
+The minutes of the Fed's January discussions show officials believed that the ongoing public health crisis is still posing “considerable risks” to the economy.

-The minutes, released Wednesday, show widespread Fed support for the central bank's policy of emphasizing ultra-low interest rates to boost the economy and help millions of Americans regain lost jobs.
+The minutes, released Wednesday, reflect widespread Fed support for the central bank's policy of emphasizing ultra-low interest rates to boost the economy and help millions of Americans regain lost jobs.

 “Members agreed that the Federal Reserve was committed to using its full range of tools to support the U.S. economy in this challenging time," according to the minutes, which covered the Fed's discussions at its Jan.
 26-27 meeting.